 The hybridoma technology, first developed in 1975 by Köhler and Milstein is considered one of the greatest breakthroughs in the field of biotechnology.
 For the past decades, hybridomas have fueled the discovery and production of antibodies for a multitude of applications.
-Today, the scientific and technological progresses continue to prompt the reinvention and improvement of this technique for the production of monoclonal antibodies (mAbs).
+Today, scientific and technological progress continues to prompt the reinvention and improvement of this technique for the production of monoclonal antibodies (mAbs).
 Check our frequently asked questions (FAQs) page about hybridomas for a complete overview of all steps of this robust process for antibody generation.

 The discovery of the hybridoma technology